TELEMAC (Installation)#

 This will have downloaded TELEMAC to a sub-directory called /telemac-mascaret.

-After downloading (cloning) the TELEMAC repository, switch to (check out) the latest version:
+After downloading (cloning) the TELEMAC repository, verify which is the latest version:

 cd telemac-mascaret